shaysugg/RainyText/README.md

 # Rainy Text
 ![rainy-text](images/rainy-text.gif)

-A Matrix rain text animation built with Swift UI
+A Matrix rain text animation built with SwiftUI

 ## Features
 * **Fully customizable**: Select which characters you want in the rain and what colors your rain gradient should consist of.